huggingface/blog/finetune-florence2.md

 data = load_dataset("HuggingFaceM4/DocumentVQA")
 ```

 We can load the model and processor using the `AutoModelForCausalLM` and `AutoProcessor` classes from the transformers library.
 We need to pass `trust_remote_code=True` because the model uses custom code – it has not been natively integrated into transformers yet.
+We will also freeze the vision encoder to make fine-tuning less expensive.

 ```python
 from transformers import AutoModelForCausalLM, AutoProcessor